Aliases for PLCD1 Gene

 GeneCards Summary for PLCD1 Gene

 PLCD1 (Phospholipase C Delta 1) is a Protein Coding gene.
-Diseases associated with PLCD1 include Nail Disorder, Nonsyndromic Congenital, 3, and Leukonychia Totalis.
-Among its related pathways are G-Beta Gamma Signaling and Neuropathic Pain-Signaling in Dorsal Horn Neurons and Thyroid hormone signaling pathway.
-GO annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
-An important paralog of this gene is PLCB3.
+Diseases associated with PLCD1 include Nail Disorder, Nonsyndromic Congenital, 3 and Nonsyndromic Congenital Nail Disorder.
+Among its related pathways are G-Beta Gamma Signaling and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
+An important paralog of this gene is PLCD3.

 UniProtKB/Swiss-Prot Summary for PLCD1 Gene

-The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes.
+The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes (PubMed:9188725).
 Essential for trophoblast and placental development (By similarity).
 Binds phosphatidylinositol 4,5-bisphosphate (PubMed:7890667, PubMed:9188725).